-You have informed me that you would like to transfer in your existing arrangements on an execution-only basis, and no pension transfer advice has been given.
+You have informed me that you would like to transfer in your existing arrangements on an execution-only basis and no pension transfer advice has been given.
 Under normal circumstances, we would review policies to advise you of any bonus or penalties attached to your existing policies.
 You have opted not to take this up in this instance.
 Once again, I would strongly urge you to seek independent advice regarding transferring your existing arrangements"

-I think this letter made it clear that Mr C was not receiving advice from Mattioli Woods and that it was strongly suggested that he should take independent financial advice to establish whether transferring his pensions and investing in Fund V was suitable for him.
+Mr A says he doesn't recall receiving this letter, but I'm satisfied it was addressed to him correctly and was most likely sent.
+I think this letter made it clear that Mr A was not receiving advice from Mattioli Woods and that it was strongly suggested that he should take independent financial advice to establish whether transferring his pensions and investing in Fund V was suitable for him.

-Furthermore, in order to proceed with the investment Mattioli Woods required him to complete its 'Non-Standard Investment Declaration'.
-Mr C signed this on 27 August 2013 and ticked a box to confirm he'd read and understood the points in the declaration, the first of which said:
+Furthermore, even if I was persuaded Mr A didn't receive this letter, in order to proceed with the investment Mattioli Woods required him to complete its 'Non-Standard Investment Declaration'.
+Mr A signed this on 14 January 2014 and ticked a box to confirm he'd read and understood the points in the declaration, the first of which said: